-It’s no secret that indoor cannabis grows have a reputation for being energy hogs.
-Some analysts claim that indoor cannabis cultivation is one of the most energy-intensive industries around.
+It’s no secret that indoor grow operations have a reputation for being energy hogs.
+Some analysts claim that indoor cannabis cultivation, in particular, is one of the most energy-intensive industries around.
 Growers implicitly know this, with half of their monthly cash outlays going straight to the electric utility.

 Think about it: powerful 1000W lights are the industry standard.
 A roomful of these these lights requires a fleet of air conditioners to keep the plants comfortable, then dehumidifiers to manage the inevitable moisture, fans to circulate air, water management systems for plant irrigation, space heaters during cooler hours, etc. No wonder why even modest grow operations have power bills of many thousands of dollars per month.